-If the bones of the spine are weakened by myeloma, they can press on spinal nerves, a condition called spinal cord compression.
-This can cause severe back pain, muscle weakness, and numbness in the legs and arms, and bladder and bowel dysfunction.
+If the bones of the spine are weakened by the disease, they can collapse and press on spinal nerves, a condition called spinal cord compression.
+This can cause sudden, severe back pain, muscle weakness and numbness in the legs and arms, and bladder and bowel dysfunction.
 Such symptoms should be considered a medical emergency: If not treated, spinal cord compression may result in permanent paralysis.

 Myeloma Research News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.